-3. PECUC's interventions: a glance
+3. PECUC's interventions : a glance

-Children as Change Agent

-4.1 Sisu Mela (Children Festival)
+4. Children as Change Agent 4.1 Sisu Mela (Children Festival)

 Childhood is the best phase to flourish as a social being.
 It needs proper nurturing, encouragement, conducive environment, exposure and facilitate guidance.
 To bring originality and affluent innate potentials PECUC organized Sisu Mela, the festival for children for a week during Children's Day.
-Children from all sectors and various schools in the city as well as the state are invited and encouraged to bring their creativeness and skills through various activities such as cultural literary events, events, quiz competitions, painting, rangoli designing, sports, creative competitions and many other.
-During this week different theme based workshops long festival relating to children are organized.
-Children
+Children from all sectors and various schools in the city as well as the state are invited and encouraged to bring their creativeness and skills through various activities such as cultural events, literary events, quiz competitions, painting, rangoli